Need Help Getting Probate?

-Once the will is found then the will needs to be read by ideally the executor.
+Once the will is found then the will ideally needs to be read by the executor.
 This does not need to be in front of a solicitor and can be read in much the same way as any other legal document, in any private location.

 Understanding The Will

-Wills are not the easiest of documents to understand and if there is any doubt as to the meaning of a Will then legal advice should be obtained.
+Wills are not the easiest documents to understand and if there is any doubt as to the meaning of a Will then legal advice should be obtained.